Back to Stories

 What you might still be carrying

 None of that is a failure to be okay.
-It's a body doing what it learned to do.
-The work isn't to talk it out of those patterns.
-The work is to give yourself the safety those patterns were trying to find.
+It is a body doing what it learned.
+The work isn't to argue it out of those patterns.
+The work is to give yourself, now, the safety those patterns were always trying to find.

 You deserve your own support

-It's not too late to ask for that.
+It is not too late to change that.
 From a therapist.
-From a friend who can sit with the hard parts.
-From a community of people who grew up around something similar.
-You aren't being dramatic.
-You aren't being late.
-You're catching up to a kind of care you never got the first time around.
+From a community of people who grew up with something similar.
+You are not being dramatic.
+You are not being late.
+You are catching up to a kind of care you never received the first time around.

 Sol is here when you need it.
 No pressure.